Joan Juliet Buck: Novels and adaptations

 Buck's two novels about multicultural expatriates are The Only Place To Be, published by Random House in 1982, and Daughter of the Swan, published by Weidenfeld & Nicolson in 1987.
 She was one of a long line of writers commissioned to adapt, for film, D. M. Thomas's novel The White Hotel.
 Her version was singled out by Thomas as "faithful and intelligent" among versions that included ones by the writer himself and Dennis Potter, but the film has never been made.

 In 2009, the story "The Ghost of the Rue Jacob" was a big hit at The Moth.
 In February 2012, Buck went on "The Unchained Tour of Georgia" headed by George Green on a remodeled 1975 Bluebird schoolbus funded by Kickstarter.

-The Price of Illusion and other recent work
+The Price of Illusion and other work

 In March, 2017, Buck published The Price of Illusion, her memoir of her life in Paris, Milan, Los Angeles, New York, London and Santa Fe from the '60s through the '90s.
 It was reviewed favorably by The New York Times, People, Entertainment Weekly, USA Today, among other places, and was an Amazon Editors' Pick and an "Oprah Pick".
 It was also a starred Publishers Weekly review, and Kirkus Reviews described it as “relentlessly candid and often absorbing account of a complex life spent in and out of the fashion spotlight."

 The memoir was excerpted in New York magazine in February 2017 and published in paperback in November 2017.
-It was released as an audiobook on Audible in May 2018.

-In 2020, Buck contributed to “Corona Diary,” for the literary magazine Stat o Recs anthology, Writing the Virus.
+In 2020, Buck contributed “Corona Diary,” her missives on Facebook, to the literary magazine Stat o Recs anthology, Writing the Virus.
 It was nominated for the 2021 Pushcart Prize.